Eastern Meadowlark Survey

 To get the information we need, it is critical that we get help from citizen scientists.
 There are a lot of potential sites where Eastern Meadowlarks could be nesting, but there are only a few of us!
 The results of this work will help us develop models for use in evaluating potential sites that have not been visited.

 Thank you for a successful first year!

-In this first year, a total of 50 volunteer birders surveyed over 200 sites from May 15 to June 15, 2017.
-Our heartfelt thanks goes out to everyone who participated—we hope to see you back next year!
+In the first year, a total of 50 volunteer birders surveyed over 200 sites from May 15 to June 15, 2017.
+Our heartfelt thanks goes out to everyone who participated—we hope to see you back this year!

 How to Participate

 Data submission period is April 20–June 15, 2018

 Project data can be easily entered through the Anecdata website on a computer or in the field on a mobile smartphone device.
 The surveys required are simple and quick to do—10 minutes tops!